seansanghalee/MP2/README.md

 //client "billybob"
 EXIT
 //server
-billybob is exiting the chat.
+billybob is exiting the server...
 ```
 The server can also exit the program by typing EXIT into their terminal window.
 This sends a message to all clients informing them that the server is exiting.
 The server and clients then automatically quit the program.
 ```